Classic School Cake

 - Beat Butter & Sugar

-Whilst the butter is mixing, we add flour, baking powder, bicarbonate of soda & table salt into a separate bowl then whisk together.
-We set this aside for now. - Add In Eggs
+Whilst the butter is mixing, add flour, baking powder, bicarbonate of soda & table salt into a separate bowl then whisk together.
+Set this aside for now. - Add In Eggs

 Cutting Into Portions